Cycling Mosquito Ridge: a very remote northern Sierra Nevada bike climb.

 Climb begins just over this incredible bridge.

-Mosquito Ridge Road is a comfortable and fun ride into the remote regions of Tahoe National Forest starting about 25 miles east of Auburn, CA (off Interstate 80).
+Mosquito Ridge Road is a comfortable and fun ride into the remote regions of Tahoe National Forest starting about 25 miles east of Auburn, California (off Interstate 80).
 The climb can be completed in many ways (see spreadsheet below).
-The climb is never too steep and offers great views of distant heavily forested mountains and deep ravines (which we ride along) until about mile 10.5 when we leave the ridge line and enter a gradual final 7.5 miles surrounded by pine and fir trees.
+The climb is never too steep and offers great views of distant heavily forested mountains and deep ravines (which we ride along), until about mile 10.5 when we leave the ridgeline and enter a gradual final 7.5 miles surrounded by pine and fir trees.

-View back down at the bridge and start from 3 miles up the climb.
+View back down at the bridge and start from three miles up the climb.

 We encountered no traffic other than a couple logging trucks.

 A great place to start any Mosquito Ridge Climb sequence is Foresthill.
-One can stay overnight at the Forest House Lodge, or, as Charles Samson notes below, park in the post office parking lot and begin from there.
+One can stay overnight at the Forest House Lodge, or, as Charles Samson notes below, you can park in the post office parking lot and begin from there.
 Great coffee and adequate burgers are available at Stone’s Brew in town.
-There is also a market - Worton’s Market - about a mile down the road prior to the start of the climb that is full service and terrific for stocking up with supplies.
-It also has a very nice Deli.
+There is also a full service grocery store -- Worton’s Market -- about a mile down the road prior to the start of the climb that is terrific for stocking up with supplies.
+Worton’s also has a very nice Deli.

 We really enjoyed this climb and its surroundings and highly recommend it.
 Further description for the climb follows:

-Jay's Essential Bike Rides has an excellent summary of and encouragement for this climb.
+The Website Jay's Essential Bike Rides has an excellent summary of (and encouragement for) this climb.

 PJAMM contributor Estace Yambot helps out with a very nice history of the area and summary of the climb:

-Note: The Strava segment we include on our page covers the first 15.1 miles of our route, ending 3 miles and 460' down the hill.
+Note: The Strava segment we include on our page covers the first 15.1 miles of our route, ending three miles and 460' down the hill.